Transcript of the video

 Executing hostages means killing the people you're holding prisoner.

 But despite these threats, Israel continues to strike and bomb.
-In particular, the Israeli army is going to strike a market - a place where people go shopping - claiming to be targeting Islamist groups hiding among civilians.
+In particular, the Israeli army is going to strike a market - a place where people go shopping - claiming to be targeting Islamist groups hiding among the civilians.

 Civilians: we hear this word a lot when we talk about war situations.
 Civilians are people who are not in the military.
 They are ordinary citizens who are not armed.